Consumer driven logistics is about availability and comfort

 Today, a large part of purchases are multi-channel, mainly due to the fact that many consumers do their research online followed by visiting a store for the actual purchase.
 Only 6-7% of purchases are done completely online.
 Why is that?

-When asked about the main drive for shopping online consumers state comfort as the main reason.
+When asked about the main drive for shopping, online consumers state comfort as the main reason.
 So why aren’t more purchases done over the Internet?
 Most likely, an important reason is that the shipment process is not comfortable enough in the minds of consumers.
-Companies that understand this and adapt their supply chain are therefore future winners.
+Companies that understand consumer driven logistics and adapt their supply chain are therefore future winners.

 Choices and availability

 Consumers want certain goods delivered to a shop or drop point, some goods directly in their mailbox and other goods delivered to their door step at a precise time.
 For online purchases, the shipment options must be clearly stated when checking out from the web shop.
 Freedom when it comes to choosing the place and time of delivery builds expectations in the mind of the consumer and sets the ambition level that the shipment should meet.

 When the consumer is given the option to choose delivery method, knows what shipment he or she has ordered, knows when the shipment arrives and is given the ability to control the delivery even after check out, consumer driven logistics is working and has the potential to build an even stronger relationship between consumer and vendor.

 However, it is not only freedom of choice in terms of delivery method that is important to consumers.
 Equally important, if not more so, is what I call information logistics, as weird as that may sound.
 That is when, where and how we communicate with the receiver after an order has been placed; from order confirmation to return policies.
 The communication before, during and after delivery plays a major role in the purchasing experience.

 Having only one delivery method makes consumers feel trapped.
 Psychologically, being given at least two delivery options, such as standard or express, is a demand from today’s consumers.